mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 	},
 };
 ```
 The important part of this code to look at is the entryPoints object near the top.
 Let's say we want to create a Lambda function called `contact`.
 This is what tells Webpack to bundle the handler and all its dependencies.
 We create a property of entryPoints which is an array with the name of the handler.
-The array contains the path of the handler itself, which we will add momentarily, and the sourceMapSupport file that we created.
-Any time a new handler is created in this repository, it must be added to Webpack's entry points so it is bundled when we run Webpack.
+The array contains the path of the handler itself, which we will add to the project momentarily, and the sourceMapSupport file that we created.
+Any time a new handler is created in this repository, it must be added to Webpack's entry points in this way so it is bundled when we run Webpack.

 ## Scripts